 Located in Split's popular neighborhood of Matejuska, just few minutes walk from the Palace of Diocletian, hostel Matejuska must be the smallest hostel in Croatia.
 It features only two rooms: a 4- and 6-bed dorm room.

 The hostel offers free wifi, and free coffee and tea from the vending machine.

-Located just few minutes walk from the old town, hostel Emanuel is colorful little place.
-It features 5- and 10-bed dorm rooms, but also double rooms with private or shared bathroom.
+Located just few minutes walk from the old town, hostel Dvor is lovely little place.
+It features 3-, 4- and 6-bed dorm rooms, but also double rooms with private or shared bathroom.

-Bunk beds offer plenty of privacy, with their boxed design and a curtain.
-Each bed comes with electric outlet and a reading light, a shelf, and huge locker.
-WiFi, linen, towels, as well as tea, coffee, and hot chocolate, are provided free of charge.
+Each bunk bed in dorm rooms comes with electric outlet, a reading light, a shelf, and huge locker.
+WiFi, linen, towels, as well as tea, coffee, fruit and cookies, are provided free of charge.